 Session 4.2 | Introduction to Global Navigation Satellite Systems (GNSS) | Download link | HGLC Guidance Document Part 2.4.2 Collecting data in the field | ||

-Exercise 4.A | Collecting data in the field using a GNSS-enabled device and GPS essentials | Download link | Exercise 4.A guide | HGLC Guidance Document Part 2.4.2 Collecting data in the field | |
+Exercise 4.A | Collecting data in the field using a GNSS-enabled device | Download link | Exercise 4.A guide | HGLC Guidance Document Part 2.4.2 Collecting data in the field | |

 Session 4.3 | Introduction to Geographic Information System (GIS) | Download link | |||